adazzle/react-data-grid/README.md

 ###### `onCellClick?: Maybe<(args: CellClickArgs<R, SR>, event: CellMouseEvent) => void>`

-A function called when cell is clicked.
+Triggered when a cell is clicked.
 The default behavior is to select the cell.
-Call `preventGridDefault` to prevent the default bahavior
+Call `preventGridDefault` to prevent the default behavior

 ```tsx
 function onCellClick(args, event) {